 Important aspects of organizational analysis include the assessment of external elements that can influence the performance of an organization.
 An organizational analysis also includes strategically evaluating an organization’s potential and resource base.

 Internal weaknesses and strengths, together with external threats and opportunities, determine the success of an entity.
 For this reason, SWOT analysis is an important part of organizational analysis.
-It is used by businesses to assess their performance and establish goals or objective.
+It is used by businesses to assess their performance and establish goals or objectives.

 The competitive edge that an organization enjoys over its competitors is an advantage that defines its success.
 Assessing the strengths of an organization involves evaluating management, workforce, resources, as well as current marketing goals.
 In general, an internal analysis looks at an entity’s core competencies and resources.

 Generally, an external analysis weighs the threats and opportunities that are present outside of an organization.
-An external assessment includes sizing the competition, analyzing market trends, and evaluating the impact of technology on the performance of an organization.
+An external assessment includes sizing up the competition, analyzing market trends, and evaluating the impact of technology on the performance of an organization.
 When looking at external opportunities, an organization needs to identify current trends in the market, as well as weaknesses and gaps in the market that it can come in and fill.

-The reason why an organization strives to succeed is that it wants to mitigate external threats and improve existing weaknesses.
 To succeed in a competitive environment, an organization needs to learn to cope and embrace change as it happens.

 Models of Organizational Analysis